FAQs: Ask Questions, Get Answers

-A. This program is structured for working professionals.
-We recommend all students have employment in the Greater Toronto area prior to starting their studies.
+This program is structured for working professionals.
+We expect all students have employment in the Greater Toronto area prior to starting their studies.

-A. Successful admission often depends upon both your application and the comparative applications of the other candidates who are vying for the program.
 Fulfilling the minimum criteria only guarantees you consideration for admission.
 Due to the competitive nature of the application process, successful applicants tend to exceed the admissions criteria both quantitatively and qualitatively.
+Successful admission often depends upon both your application and the comparative applications of the other candidates who are vying for the program.

-Please contact us at MFin@rotman.utoronto.ca if you have additional questions.
+Please contact us at if you have additional questions.